 This varied environment supports a diverse wildlife population of mammals, birds, amphibians, reptiles, fish, and invertebrate, making Kemp Station uniquely suited as a center for natural resources research and education.

-Kemp Station is dedicated to programs of research, instruction, and outreach concerning the management, conservation, and preservation of northern Wisconsin’s natural resources The goals of Kemp Station are to:
+Kemp Station is dedicated to programs of research, instruction, and outreach concerning the management, conservation, and sustainable use of northern Wisconsin’s natural resources.
+The goals of Kemp Station are to:

-- Conduct research on the ecology, management, conservation, and preservation of northern Wisconsin’s natural resources.
+- Conduct research on the ecology, management, conservation, and the sustainable use of northern Wisconsin’s natural resources.

-- Transfer information on natural resources management, conservation, and preservation to students of all ages.
+- Transfer information on natural resources management, conservation, and sustainable use to students of all ages.

 - Enhance public awareness of current natural resources issues.